skarzi/django-test-migrations/README.md

 ```

-## Using `migrator` fixture
+## Using the `migrator` fixture

 This is probably the most powerful way of testing migrations,
-however it enforce you to write many boilerplate code.
+however it forces you to write a bit of boilerplate code.

-All tests using `migrator` fixture are marked with `migration` marker.
+All tests using `migrator` fixture are marked with the `migration` marker.

 ```python
 import datetime